Oloqq/crocheteer/docs/draft/4_Representing connected stitches as a graph.md

 # Representing connected stitches as a graph

 Once the pattern is parsed into a list of actions, those actions need to be transformed into a graph, that will later have forces applied to it.
 In this graph, nodes shall represent singular stitches or more precisely, spots where a human performs "pull over".
-That is step 3 in the figure.
+That is step 3 in the figure <!-- TODO figure number -->.

 ![alt text](image-1.png)
 https://hobbii.com/blog/single-crochet